alaskievic/alaskievic.github.io/_pages/papers.md

 - - -

-**Commodity Booms and Structural Transformation: The Role of Input Use and Land Inequality**.
-2021.
+**Commodity Booms and Structural Transformation: The Role of Input Use and Land Inequality**
 <br/>
 <small>[ <a href="#/" onclick="visib('combooms')">Abstract</a> | [Draft][master-thesis] </small>